If your military service left you with a pain in the neck, you might be eligible for Veteran’s Disability Benefits for several different reasons.

 Don’t forget your secondary service-connected disabilities.
 For example, if your pain causes depression, that condition may now be considered eligible.
-If your neck pain causes migraine headaches, that may also be eligible for benefits.
+Your migraine headaches may also be eligible for benefits.
 If there is a connection between any impairment and your neck pain, don’t forget them on your application.

 Neck Pain Veterans Disability Benefits Denials and Appeals

 Need help?
-Not sure where to start the neck pain veterans disability benefits process?
+Not sure where to start the veterans disability benefits process?
 Just give us a call at (866) 232-5777 or just fill out the contact form and we’ll call you!